iastro-pt/SWEET-Cat/README.md

    - [x] Make a function that look at the latest update on SWEET-Cat and compare with the latest update on exoplanet.eu.
 If not the same, SWEET-Cat should be updated.
+   - [ ] Find how many new exoplanets is found and send that in email as well.
    - [ ] Many of the SWEET-Cat things can be done automatically, e.g. write all the things in the table.
    - [ ] Create files automatically for ParralaxSpec.py, TorresMass.py, and